twi09/CARLA_inclusion/README.md

-# VCnet: A self-explaining model for realistic counterfactual generation - Implementation in the CARLA library
+# VCNet: A self-explaining model for realistic counterfactual generation - Implementation in the CARLA library

-This repository proposed the inclusion of VCnet into the CARLA framework.
+This repository proposed the inclusion of VCNet into the CARLA framework.

 CARLA is a python library to benchmark counterfactual explanation and recourse models.
 It comes out-of-the box with commonly used datasets and various machine learning models.
 Designed with extensibility in mind: Easily include your own counterfactual methods, new machine learning models or other datasets.
 Find extensive documentation [here](https://carla-counterfactual-and-recourse-library.readthedocs.io/en/latest/)!
 The arXiv paper can be found [here](https://arxiv.org/pdf/2108.00783.pdf).